Building fire resilience using recycled water in Riba-Roja de Túria, Spain

 Other success factors that allowed the implementation of the adaptation measures were: the sufficient amount of water availability from the treatment plant and the existence of an urban-forest interface where to build the infrastructure.
 In addition, the initiatives of awareness raising and involvement of citizens, that were undertaken at the early stages of the project, favoured their success.

-Costs and Benefits
+Costs and benefits

 Benefits from the implementation of the hydraulic infrastructure to recycle wastewater are mainly related to the increase in the resilience of the areas to prevent forest fire and reduce the forest fires risks.
 The advanced water treatment ensured by this system also allows reducing the environmental impact previously associated to the discharge of urban waste waters and its re-use for irrigation.
 It can also provide a cost-efficient supply that decreases the demands – and stress – on valuable sources, such as groundwater, rivers, and water reservoirs.
 This is particularly important in areas affected by water scarcity and drought, thus increasing environmental sustainability.

-Implementation Time
+Implementation time

 The GUARDIAN Project run from 2019 to 2021.
 This 3 years period included building, testing, and operational phases of the planned intervention.
 An extension period was granted, to end by April 2022.
+The hydraulic infrastructure was completed in 2020.
+During 2021, operational parameters have been adjusted to maximize the efficiency of the treatment processes.
+The plant started to be operational in 2022.

 The infrastructure is expected to have a lifetime of more than 25 years with a plan of regular maintenance.
+Responsibilities for its operation and maintenance have been defined.

 Reference Information